Imprints of LGI violation in Mesons: Conclusion

 \section{Conclusion}

 The study of LGI has revealed productive outcomes in deciphering the actual behavior of physical systems.
-Implementing LGI in our understanding of mesons oscillation system has equally been very useful in knowing various intrinsic aspects governing the role of oscillations.
-We found how these oscillation systems can be treated as an exemplary open quantum system where we saw how the interaction of the environment with the system plays out the role of decoherence \cite{Shafaq:2021lju}.
-LGI further helped us know how much maximum correlation exists between the oscillating states in account of both decay and decoherence.
+Just like how Bell inequality proved to test realism based on the locality argument, similarly here we're able to test real characteristics of a system using LGI using the non-invasive measurability argument.
+Implementing LGI in our understanding of the meson oscillation system has equally been very useful in knowing various intrinsic aspects governing the role of oscillations.
+We found how these oscillation systems can be treated as exemplary open quantum systems where we saw how the interaction of the environment with the system plays out the role of decoherence \cite{Shafaq:2021lju}.
+LGI further helped us know how much maximum correlation exists between the oscillating states for both decay and decoherence.
 Decoherence generally suppresses the LGI violation compared to the situation when oscillations take place coherently.
-Temporal Tsirelson bound is nearly or fully achieved only whenever decay effects are neglected, i.e., taking measurements at small intervals comparable to their mean proper lifetime.
-The persisting oscillation behavior obtained in few cases can be put into use to carry out loophole free interferometric test at the experimental level as has been performed out in ref. \cite{Joarder} and the references therein using heralded single photons.
-Finally, we also produced the naive treatment of meson oscillation in terms of CP eigenstates which showed weird results of LGI violation, where the violations were over enhanced (or crossing the mark of Tsirelson bound).This could signify some hidden phenomenon playing out, or may be it could be stating a mere unphysical phenomenon where CP is supposed to be conserved in the weak interaction and mesons decay via the weak interaction.
-Thus, LGI helps us to unfold various aspects behind the $K$- and $B-$ meson physics at its intricate features.
+More vividly, we emphasized how Temporal \textit{Tsirelson bound} is nearly or fully achieved only whenever decay effects are neglected, i.e., taking measurements at small intervals comparable to their mean proper lifetime.
+There on, we also showed the fact that decay and decoherence time have different physical origins.
+The persisting oscillation behavior obtained in a few cases can be used to carry out a loophole-free interferometric test at the experimental level, as performed out in ref. \cite{PRXQuantum.3.010307} and the references therein using heralded single photons.
+Moreover, the LGI violation in neutrino oscillation has also been looked at the ongoing accelerator experiment MINOS~\cite{PhysRevLett.117.050402} and reactor experiment Daya-Bay~\cite{Fu:2017hky}.
+In analogy, our analysis suggests that for the experimental confirmation of LGI violations in mesonic system, the accelerator experiments should focus on the short baselines providing the source of kaons and pions close to the region of oscillation probability maxima or minima.